 The first few ways we’ll talk about are online listings.
 Here are some tips that apply to all kinds of online sales.

 They can be the difference between an item being sold or getting donated.
 Well-lit photos on a plain white background allow the focus to be on the items.
 Everybody already has the best lighting at their disposal – the sun is usually my preferred light source.

 I like to use a white board panel I purchased at the hardware store as a background, however a white poster board from Dollar Tree will work well also.

 Carefully lay the items on the board and take photos making sure to include different angles.
 On shoes, always include photos of the soles and insoles.
 With pants, I always include closeup shots of the knees to show wear, or lack of it.

 Including a photo of the garment tag will probably save you questions being asked later.
 It will also help you remember the info for that particular garment as you post the items.

-Be sure if your accessorizing your items, you include whether or not the extras are included, listed separately or not for sale.
+Be sure if you’re accessorizing your items in photos, you include whether or not the extras are included, listed separately or not for sale.

 Abbreviations used when listing your clothing for sale